lit/lit.dev/packages/lit-dev-content/site/guide/composition/mixins.md

 implementation of the standard lifecycle callbacks via its choice of when to make the super call.

-Mixins can also add [reactive properties](../../components/properties/), [styles](../../components/styles/), and and API to the subclassed element.
+Mixins can also add [reactive properties](/guide/components/properties/), [styles](/guide/components/styles/), and API to the subclassed element.

-The mixin in the example below adds a `highlight` reactive property to the element and a `renderHighlight` method that the user can call to wrap some content will be styled yellow when the `highlight` property/attribute is set.
+The mixin in the example below adds a `highlight` reactive property to the element and a `renderHighlight()` method that the user can call to wrap some content.
+The wrapped content is styled yellow when the `highlight` property/attribute is set.

 {% playground-ide "docs/mixins/highlightable/" "highlightable.ts" %}

-Note in the example above, the user of the mixin is expected to call the `renderHighlight` method from their `render` method, as well as take care to add the `static styles` defined by the mixin to the subclass styles.
+Note in the example above, the user of the mixin is expected to call the `renderHighlight()` method from their `render()` method, as well as take care to add the `static styles` defined by the mixin to the subclass styles.
 The nature of this contract between mixin and user is up to the mixin definition and should be documented by the mixin author.